 In the event that an individual dies in England and Wales without a Will or their Will only disposes of part of their assets then their residuary estate (or the undisposed part thereof) will fall under the Rules of Intestacy – described in our Rules of Intestacy Flowchart.

-The current Rules of Intestacy came into force on 1st October 2014 and under these Rules, where a deceased dies leaving a spouse but no surviving children then the residuary estate is paid to their spouse absolutely.
+The current Rules of Intestacy came into force on 1st October 2014 and under these Rules, where someone dies leaving a spouse but no surviving children then the residuary estate is paid to their spouse absolutely.
 If however, the deceased dies leaving a spouse and surviving children then their residuary estate is divided as follows:

 - The surviving spouse will keep all the assets (including property), up to £250,000.00 (known as a Statutory Legacy) and all the personal possessions.